GuillaumeMorini/orchestration-workshop/slides/k8s/daemonset.md

 - We need to edit the service specification

-- Reminder: in the service definition, we will see `app: rng` in two places
+- Reminder: in the service definition, we will see `app: test` in two places

   - the label of the service itself (we don't need to touch that one)